gamepad-coder/AutoHotkey_Projects/README.md

 I've since moved to Godot for building hobby applications, but I'm uploading this project in case anyone wants to use or extend it for their own applications.

-Further, AutoHotkey v2 (still in it's alpha stage) will contain built-in object-oriented design for its GUI functionality.
+Further, AutoHotkey v2 (still in its alpha stage) will contain built-in object-oriented design for its GUI functionality.
 So if v2 becomes the primarily used AHK distribution, this framework will be halfway obsolete (however my TreeView extension within the framework is still novel and would remain useful).
 Conversely, AutoHotkey v1 and AutoHotkey v2 have several syntax differences, so this framework will still be useful to anyone who wants to use object-oriented design on top of their existing code without rewriting all of it into AutoHotkey v2's syntax.

 If I ever do return to this project there are a lot of quality-of-life functions I'd like to include for automatic Control positioning and allowing fast re-arrangement (presently it's a bit of a chore to change a GUI interface built using AHK once the window has been created).